What am I talking about? Why would christianity be any different in the 21st century than for the last two millennia?

 - Sadly, christians are adept at re-interpreting passages that are counter-cultural, often wrongly in my view, to justify patriotism & civil religion, wealth and greed, violence and war, and discrimination.

 - There are many different styles of christian faith.
-Five major groupings (Orthodox, Catholic, Protestant, Pentecostal and home church), forty major groupings and many different denominations (though not 40,000 as often quoted).
+Five major groupings (Orthodox, Catholic, Protestant, Pentecostal and home church), forty doctrinal groupings and many different denominations (though not 40,000 as often quoted).
 The growth of these groupings has been gradual over time.

 So christianity isn’t a static belief system, and it has never been.
 It is quite reasonable to consider if changes are appropriate at this time.